Monviech/os-caddy-plugin/README.md

 - Build the os-caddy.pkg by going into /usr/plugins/devel/caddy/ and invoking ```make package```

 # Custom configuration files
 - The Caddyfile has an additional import from the path ```/usr/local/etc/caddy/caddy.d/```.
 You can place your own custom configuration files inside that adhere to the Caddyfile syntax. ```*.global``` will be imported into the global block of the Caddyfile. ```*.conf``` will be imported at the end of the Caddyfile, you can put your own reverse_proxy or other settings there.
+Don't forget to test your custom configuration with `caddy run --config /usr/local/etc/caddy/Caddyfile`.

 # Use custom caddy binary
 - If you want to use your own modules, build your own caddy binary directly in the OPNsense shell.
 Go on the Caddy Website https://caddyserver.com/download and select the packages you want.
 The package should be one for ```freebsd``` - for example ```freebsd amd64```.
 Afterwards save the download link and go to ```/usr/local/bin/``` in the OPNsense shell.
 Use the following command to download and build the new binary.
 Example needs to be adjusted to your personal download link: